Baseband

 In telecommunications and signal processing, baseband is the range of frequencies occupied by a signal that has not been modulated to higher frequencies.
 Baseband signals typically originate from transducers, converting some other variable into an electrical signal.
 For example, the electronic output of a microphone is a baseband signal that is analogous to the applied voice audio.
 In conventional analog radio broadcasting, the baseband audio signal is used to modulate an RF carrier signal of a much higher frequency.

-A baseband signal may have frequency components going all the way down to DC, or at least it will have a high ratio bandwidth.
+A baseband signal may have frequency components going all the way down to the DC bias, or at least it will have a high ratio bandwidth.
 A modulated baseband signal is called a passband signal.
 This occupies a higher range of frequencies and has a lower ratio and fractional bandwidth.

 Various uses

 Baseband signal

 A baseband signal or lowpass signal is a signal that can include frequencies that are very near zero, by comparison with its highest frequency (for example, a sound waveform can be considered as a baseband signal, whereas a radio signal or any other modulated signal is not).

 A baseband bandwidth is equal to the highest frequency of a signal or system, or an upper bound on such frequencies, for example the upper cut-off frequency of a low-pass filter.
 By contrast, passband bandwidth is the difference between a highest frequency and a nonzero lowest frequency.